 There are times when you don’t want to head to a shopping mall.
-That’s when the best wholesale markets Mumbai has to offer come in handy.
+That’s when the best wholesale markets in Mumbai come handy.
 Whether it’s wedding preps or a renovation – these markets have always got your back.
+Shop for jewelry, bags, clothes, decor, crockery, and even flowers!
+There's nothing that you won't like in these markets.

 Known For: Fabrics and cloth.
 You could visit these popular cloth markets as well.